 My friends laugh at me when I tell them that my car automatically starts to shimmy and slows down when garages sales and curbside junk is near.
 I ain’t even kidding!
-I’m alway on the lookout for roadside treasures and when I spotted these leftovers, the wheels immediately started turning in my head.
+I’m always on the lookout for roadside treasures, and when I spotted these leftovers, the wheels immediately started turning in my head.
 Oh, the possibilities!
-These would make the perfect farmhouse table.
+This looks like a DIY Farmhouse table in the making.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 I ended up with 4 perfect end pieces that appeared to be parts of a day bed, but I’m not sure.
 Either way, they would make a beautiful base for a farmhouse table with a matching end table.
 Now all I had to do is to build a tabletop.

 To build the tabletops, I started building a frame that would attach to the base out of 1x4s.
 I’ll be using my Kreg Jig, and if you’re into woodworking, it’s a must-have tool if your a DIYer.

 It’s niftier than a pocket on a shirt!
 Well, that’s what my Grandpa would say.
 I’m pretty happy with the results it gives.
 The union of two boards should be super strong, which is what you get when you use this tool.

 As a side note, I also applied wood glue to the ends that join before attaching the screws.
 This gives it a bit of added strength.
 I don’t want any disaster when the grandkids stand on top of it and pretend to be King Kong.
 It happens!